AnjaBruls/tsbs/docs/siridb.md

 #### `-hosts` (type: `string`, default: `localhost:9000`)
 The host name(s) of the SiriDB server(s).
 One or two hosts (comma separated) can be provided.
 Passing along two hosts will produce two pools if the replica flag is not set to `true`.
 Make sure you have set up the SiriDB server(s) and corresponding configuration file(s) in advance.
 Having two pools means that the time series are distributed over two servers.
 It is however possible to create more than two pools but SiriDB needs a moment to re-index the time series before another pool can be added.
 Therefore only a maximum of two hosts is supported in the benchmark suite.
-If two hosts are provided two [single connections](https://github.com/SiriDB/go-siridb-connector) are made.
-When there is only one worker active, the insert request are send to one server.
+If two hosts are provided two [single connections](https://github.com/SiriDB/go-siridb-connector#single-connection) are made.
+When there is only one worker active, the insert requests are sent to one server.
 When there are two workers active the insert requests are balanced over both servers.

 #### `-replica` (type: `boolean`, default: `false`)